Software Engineering II

 Teaching results

-B. Know the basic diagrams of UML and the rules of their creation
+B. Know the basic UML diagrams and the rules for their creation in the context of object-oriented software design.

-C. Distinguish between the basic ideas of modern and classical software engineering methodologies.
+C. Understand the core ideas of both modern and classical software engineering methodologies and their differences.

-G. Understand the importance of the maintenance phase.
+G. Understand the importance of the maintenance phase within the software life cycle.

-J. Prepare technical documentation (report) describing their proposed solution.
+J. Prepare technical documentation describing the proposed software solution.

 Indicative content